xyn12/sinatra-fladdit-project/README.md

 # Sinatra Fladdit Project

+Fladdit (Flatiron + Reddit) is a Reddit clone on a minor level which allows users to create an account, submit posts and comments.
+Users can also upvote and downvote a post as well and see the post rise up to the top.

 ## Installation

-clone this repo.

-And then execute the following commands:
+Clone this repo and then execute the following commands:

     $ bundle install
     $ rake db:migrate